 For example, since 2002, we have learned that the cacao tree (Theobroma cacao) is native only to South America and was distributed by people to Central America and Mexico.
 Today it is cultivated wherever conditions are favorable near the equator.
 70% of the world’s cocoa production is from West African countries.
 The environmental impacts of farming cacao trees can be mediated by not clearing native tree species, to provide the shade needed by the cacao trees.
 Compared to traditional orchards, this cultivation technique can reduce the loss of plant and animal biodiversity within the modified plantation.
 Also, cacao trees need a certain amount of humidity and ground cover plants to support the midges that pollinate their flowers.
 The midges are also food for birds.
 The ground cover plant layer hosts other invertebrates, and the canopy hosts animals, epiphytes, and more.
 We tell this story of growing cacao trees by best practices under a native plant shade canopy to support biodiversity.

-In addition to plants with ethnobotanical uses, the Tropical House can support our educational efforts to display and interpret tropical biodiversity hotspots of the world and their conservation issues, now in the context of climate change.
+In addition to plants with ethnobotanical uses, the Virginia Haldan Tropical House can support our educational efforts to display and interpret tropical biodiversity hotspots of the world and their conservation issues, now in the context of climate change.
 This interpretive theme includes iconic plants that may come to mind when thinking about wet tropical locales, like palm trees, lianas, epiphytes, and orchids, some of which are endangered.
 This assemblage serves our mission of supporting education, research, and conservation.

-The contrasting environment of the Tropical House with the rest of the outdoor collections makes it one of our most popular destinations.
+The contrasting environment of the Virginia Haldan Tropical House with the rest of the outdoor collections makes it one of our most popular destinations.
 We look forward to a redesigned interior that will make the most of the limited space to provide an immersive tropical forest experience of heat, humidity, and lush foliage.

 One of the most famous plants in this collection is the titan arum (Amorphophallus titanum).
 This plant is native to the rainforests of Sumatra, Indonesia.
 They produce one of the world’s largest flowering structures to lure insects with the illusion of decay—having both the appearance and odor of rotting flesh; hence the plant’s common name, “corpse flower.”